hntrl/eventkit/docs/guide/examples/reactive-systems.md

 Within event sourcing, it's beneficial to make sure that your events follow certain heuristics:

 * Events are representative of things that have already happened in the past.
 For instance, "the table was booked", "the item was added to the cart", "the user was created" are all events that have already happened.
 Pay particular attention to how we describe these events using past tense.
 * Events are immutable and cannot be modified.
 Because they represent something that has already happened, they cannot be changed.
-However subsequent events may alter or negate the impact of previous events, such as "the reservation was cancelled" is the compensating action for "the table was booked".
+Subsequent events may alter or negate the impact of previous events, such as "the reservation was cancelled" is the compensating action for "the table was booked".
 * Events are one-way messages.
 Events have a single source (the publisher) and many subscribers (the consumers).
 * Events most often include parameters that provide additional context about user intent.
 For example, "the table was booked" might include the number of guests, the date, and time of the reservation.
 Certain fields (like the number of guests) might not have any impact on the state of the application, but they are an all encompassing description of the transaction that occurred.